jandelgado/rabtap/README.md

 #### Messages consumer (subscribe)

+The `sub` command reads messages from a queue.
+Note that unlike `tap`, `sub` will consume messages that are in effect removed from the specified queue.
+Example:

 * `$ rabtap sub somequeue -j`

 Will consume messages from queue `somequeue` and print out messages in JSON format (`-j`).
 Example assumes that `RABTAP_AMQPURI` environment variable is set.

-Note that unlike `tap`, `sub` will consume messages that are in effect removed from the specified queue.

 #### Poor mans shovel

-Rabtap instances can be connected through a pipe and messages will be read on one side and publish to the other.
+Rabtap instances can be connected through a pipe and messages will be read on one side and published to the other.
 Note that for publish to work in streaming mode, the JSON mode (`--json`) must be used on both sides, so that messages are encapsulated in JSON messages.

+The example taps messages on `broker1` and publishes the messages to the `amq.direct` exchange on `broker2`

 ```
 $ rabtap tap --uri amqp://broker1 my-topic-exchange:# --json | \